 Southern NV Intergroup:

 Any CoDA member is welcome and encouraged to attend Intergroup's monthly meeting.
-Meetings are scheduled for the first Saturday of the month and are conducted on Zoom conferencing which is available via mobile phone, laptop or tablet.
+Meetings are scheduled for the second Saturday of the month and are conducted on Zoom conferencing which is available via mobile phone, laptop or tablet.

 Please consider becoming part of Intergroup either as an officer, a GSR for your local meeting or volunteering to assist in one of the committees.

 If you are interested or would like additional information, please join us for our next meeting or send an email to: firstname.lastname@example.org

 The Twelve Steps

 The Twelve Service Concepts

 Welcome (long version)